-The displayed IP address should correspond to the internal NIC (the two external Ethernet ports should be displayed as "Disconnected").

-- 6. Do one of the following: - If you have a DHCP server in your network, note the IP address assigned to the internal NIC (this IP address is used to connect to the SBA Management Interface). - If you are not using a DHCP server, assign a static IP address to the NIC of the internal Ethernet port : - At the prompt, type the following: - i <NIC ID> <IP address> <subnet> <default gateway> - 7.
-Press Enter to apply your settings. - 8.
-Disconnect the serial cable from the OSN server. - 9.
-Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that was assigned above.
+- 7. Do one of the following: - If you have a DHCP server in your network, the internal NIC should be identified by a displayed IP address (the two external Ethernet ports should be displayed as "Disconnected"). - If you are not using a DHCP server, assign a static IP address to the NIC of the internal Ethernet port using the following command and then press Enter to apply your settings:

+SAC>i <NIC ID> <IP address> <subnet> <default gateway>

+8. Disconnect the serial cable from the OSN server.

+9. Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that was determined in Step 6 above.